Gresliebear/jubilant-market/README.md

 ## What is Jubilant Market?

 Jubilant Market is a set of Smart contract to be used by insurance companies, or DAO insurance.
-For this project we will provide a use case for HealthCare Insurance purely provided through blockchains.
+For this project we will provide a use case for Car Insurance purely provided through blockchains.

 Muilt-Signed Wallet is required for the Smart Contract Deployment to access ability to interact with Stake Pools, Liquidity Pools, and AAVE borrow.
 - Deposit Funds into Stake Pools Insurer